Vermicompost: Harvesting

 Factors affecting the speed of composting include the climate and the method of composting.
 There are signs to look for to determine whether compost is finished.
 The finished compost would have an ambient temperature, dark color, and be as moist as a damp sponge.
 Towards the end of the process, bacteria slow down the rate of metabolizing food or stop completely.
 There is the possibility of some solid organic matter still being present in the compost at this point, but it could stay in and continue decomposing for the next couple of years unless removed.
 The compost should be allowed to cure after finished to allow acids to be removed over time so it becomes more neutral, which could take up to three months and results in the compost being more consistent in size.
 Elevating the maturing compost off the ground can prevent unwanted plant growth.
-It compost should consistently be slightly damp and should be aerated but doesn't need to be turned.
+It compost should consistently be slightly damp and should be aerated but does not need to be turned.
 The curing process can be done in a storage bin or on a tarp.